About Music Therapy

 Music therapy is not the same thing as music teaching.
 While both professions require musical training, their roles and approaches are very different.
 In the school system, for example, a music teacher must have an education degree, and their role is to educate students in core elements of music competence (ex. rhythm, melody, theory, sight reading, music history, and disciplined practice).
 A music therapist working in the school system uses music to help students focus on non-musical goals (ex. emotional expression, concentration/focus, anxiety-reduction, gross and fine motor dexterity, fitness, social skills, communication skills, etc).

 The first step in music therapy is the assessment.
 During this initial session, the client and music therapist get to know each other and try out a few music therapy interventions to test the client’s skills and challenges.
 The assessment is also a time for the client and/or the client’s family members to express their hopes and concerns about therapy and to ask questions.
-The purpose of the assessment is also to determine if music therapy is an appropriate form of therapy for the client.
-An assessment lasts approximately 45 minutes.
+The purpose of the assessment is also to determine if music therapy is an appropriate form of therapy for the client, and to see if the client and therapist are a good fit for each other.
+An assessment usually lasts approximately 30-40 minutes.

 As a consultant, I come to the homes of my clients for individual music therapy sessions.
 Music therapy groups are held in schools, and/or rented spaces in the community (ex. a dance studio, or community center).